Angie McMahon

 Angie McMahon is an Australian singer-songwriter and musician from Melbourne, Victoria.
 She released her debut studio album Salt in 2019.

 Early life

-McMahon grew up in Melbourne, Australia and began piano lessons at four years of age.
+McMahon grew up in the Melbourne suburb of Alphington and began piano lessons at four years of age.

 McMahon was inspired to be an artist after hearing Missy Higgins' The Sound of White, saying "That was a really big turning point in my life.
 I felt like [after] listening to that record and learning to play the songs, which I did a lot, I had a clear understanding of what I wanted to do with myself."